falcaoaugustos/uTilePuzzle/README.md

 License

 uTilePuzzle is released under an MIT license.
+See LICENSE.md file for more information.